-Lemon thyme plants are so easy to grow—they practically do all the work themselves.
-The highly aromatic herb is a low-slung, woody perennial that performs well in both relatively dry and moderately sunny garden locations.
-Thyme leaves can be harvested and used in cooking, producing a flavor profile that holds its own against other strong ingredients and blends in perfectly as part of Italian cooking, such as when it’s paired with garlic, olive oil, and tomatoes.
+Lemon thyme is an easy plant to grow—they practically do all the work themselves.
+The highly aromatic herb is a low-slung, perennial with woody stems that performs well in both relatively dry and moderately sunny garden locations.
+There are so many uses of lemon thyme, making it a great addition to any garden.
+Lemon thyme has edible leaves.
+Fresh Thyme leaves can be harvested and used in cooking, producing a flavor profile that holds its own against other strong ingredients and blends in perfectly as part of Italian cooking, such as when it’s paired with garlic, olive oil, and tomatoes.

-Lemon thyme has a flavor profile that’s a natural choice to spice up Mediterranean cuisine, and the plant is also native to that region.
-Though lemon thyme looks just like regular thyme, you can tell the difference between the two if you crush up a few of its leaves and breathing in its powerful citrus scent.
+Lemon thyme has a flavor profile that’s a natural choice to spice up Mediterranean cuisine, and the plant is also native to Mediterranean area.
+Though lemon thyme looks just like common thyme, you can tell the difference between the two if you crush up a few of its leaves and breath in the fragrant foliage with its powerful citrus scent.
 With over 350 species of thyme, there are plenty of different scents and flavors to choose from.
 We recommend the strong yet balanced flavor of the lemon thyme plant, which is accompanied by the strong citrusy bouquet from which it gets its name.

 The pink, white or lavender tubular flowers of the thyme plant are very popular among the bee community.
 Thyme’s small gray-green leaves stay evergreen, and most varieties of thyme can be harvested even in the winter time.
 Lemon thyme produces clusters of small lavender or light purple flowers.
 The flowers can also be used in the kitchen, adding a colorful decorative element to your favorite entrees as well as providing a subtle herbal and citrus flavor that’s similar to the taste of the leaves themselves.